 How we are helping

-Australia is the fourth largest bilateral donor to Cambodia and we have a strong diplomatic relationship, underpinned by our longstanding support for peace and development.
+Australia is the fourth largest bilateral donor to Cambodia and has a strong diplomatic relationship underpinned by our longstanding support for peace and development.
 A stable and prosperous Cambodia is in Australia’s strategic and economic interests.
 It is important that Cambodia can contribute to regional economic growth and play an active role in managing trans-boundary issues, such as drug-trafficking, pandemics and transnational crime.

 Cambodia has made considerable progress in raising living standards but remains one of the poorest countries in East Asia.
 About 20 per cent of the population lives in poverty and a similar proportion sit just above the poverty line.
 While Cambodia has made important strides towards achieving its Millennium Development Goals, huge challenges remain.

 Australia is helping Cambodia continue its progress towards being a prosperous, stable and democratic nation in South East Asia.
 Australian support to Cambodia is targeted at increasing economic growth through investments in infrastructure, health, agricultural productivity and education.
 The program has a particular focus on reducing violence against women and improving their economic opportunities.
 Australia is also a long standing partner in strengthening the justice system in Cambodia.